Egyptian goose: Description

 It swims well and appears heavy in flight, more like a goose than a duck, hence the English name.
-On average, they are 63–73 cm tall.
+Typically, they are 63–73 cm in length and weigh 1500–2348 g.

-The sexes of this species are identical in plumage but the males are usually somewhat larger.
+The sexes of this species are identical in plumage, but the males are usually somewhat larger.
 They vary greatly in plumage tone, with some birds greyer and others browner, but this variation has not been observed to be sex- or age-related.
 A large part of the wings of mature birds is white, but the white is hidden by the wing coverts when at rest.
 When it is aroused, either in alarm or aggression, the white is displayed.

 Egyptian geese in the wild can live for up to 15 years, while captive individuals have been recorded reaching an age of 35.

-The voices and vocalisations of the sexes differ, the male having a hoarse, subdued duck-like quack which seldom sounds unless it is aroused, as well as a louder, breathy call which is performed in a rapid sequence, sounding somewhat like a steam engine.
+The voices and vocalisations of the sexes differ, the male having a hoarse, subdued, duck-like quack, which seldom sounds unless it is aroused, as well as a louder, breathy call, which is performed in a rapid sequence, sounding somewhat like a steam engine.
 The female has a far noisier raucous quack that frequently sounds in aggression when tending her young.
-The male Egyptian goose attracts its mate with an elaborate, noisy courtship display that includes honking, neck stretching and feather displays.
+The male Egyptian goose attracts its mate with an elaborate, noisy courtship display that includes honking, neck stretching, and feather displays.

 Distribution

-The Egyptian goose is native to Sub-Saharan Africa and the Nile Valley, where it is widespread and common to abundant, though it has become scarce in the northern Nile Valley.
-It is found in open or semi-open habitats, typically near fresh water, ranging from lowlands to 4000 m above sea level in the Ethiopian Highlands, and largely absent from dense forests and deserts.
-While not breeding, it disperses somewhat, sometimes making longer migrations northwards into the arid regions of the Sahel, and occasionally even reaching the North African nations of Algeria and Tunisia, historically a more frequent part of its range.
+The Egyptian goose is native to sub-Saharan Africa and the Nile Valley, where it is widespread and common to abundant, though it has become scarce in the northern Nile Valley.
+It is found in open or semiopen habitats, typically near fresh water, ranging from lowlands to 4000 m above sea level in the Ethiopian Highlands and largely absent from dense forests and deserts.
+While not breeding, it disperses somewhat, sometimes making longer migrations northwards into the arid regions of the Sahel and occasionally even reaching the North African nations of Algeria and Tunisia, historically a more frequent part of its range.

-It was found in southeastern Europe (up to the lower Danube Valley and southern Hungary) until the early 1700s, and in parts of Turkey and the western Middle East until the early 1900s (and has since re-established through escaped captives), but its historical ranges in these places is incompletely known and the reason for the disappearances is also unknown.
+It was found in southeastern Europe (north to the lower Danube Valley and southern Hungary) until the early 1700s and in parts of Turkey and the western Middle East until the early 1900s (and has since re-established through escaped captives), but its historical ranges in these places is known incompletely and the reason for the disappearances also is unknown.